danrfletcher/agile-obsidian/README.md

   - Add metadata like version numbers, PR links, or status tags (e.g., "Blocked," "Review").
   - Ensure consistent formatting for all metadata.
   - Double-click on an inserted template wrapper to edit its parameters via a pre-populated modal (e.g., update an Initiative title).
+  - In the schema-based params modal (for insertion or editing), press Enter in any single-line field (inputs or selects) to submit and insert/update the template once all required fields are filled—textareas are excluded to preserve newline insertion, and blockSelect respects dropdown handling.
   - Easily remove inserted templates via right-click context menu for quick iteration without disrupting your editing flow.
   - Leverage the templating engine and params editor for seamless parameter editing, schema modals, and JSON workflows with type-safe integration.
   - Sequence templates through predefined workflows (e.g., CRM stages) via click menus; map variables and collect additional params as needed.